-Persons who require special accommodations under the Americans with Disabilities Act or persons who require translation services for a meeting (free of charge), please submit a request by email to PBCGOV.ORG.
+Persons who require special accommodations under the Americans with Disabilities Act or persons who require translation services for a meeting (free of charge), please submit a request by email to PBC-RWANOFO@PBCGOV.ORG.
 Hearing impaired individuals are requested to telephone the Florida Relay System at #711.

 To maintain a fair, impartial and competitive process, questions regarding this NOFO must be made in writing and emailed to PBC-RWANOFO@PBCGOV.ORG.
-All questions and answers will be made available for the public to review on the CARE Council website at www.carecouncil.org under the Providers tab.
+All questions and answers will be made available for the public to review on the PBC RWHAP website located at https://discover.pbcgov.org/communityservices/Pages/Ryan-White- CARE.aspx.
 Questions will also be answered at the Pre-Proposal Conference.